nextstrain/ncov/narratives/ncov_sit-rep_2020-02-03_newformat.md

 2) With more and more sequences being made available publicly, we can start to estimate the rate of evolution and the tMRCA from sequence data directly.
 There, however, remains a great deal of uncertainty in these estimates and the results have to therefore be treated as very uncertain.
-[Analyzing](https://nicfel.github.io/nCov-Nicola/ExponentialCoalescent_2020203.html) this data assuming once a constant population of infected individuals and once and exponentially growing population estimates the tMRCA to be anywhere between the end of November and the middle of December.
+[Analyzing](https://nicfel.github.io/nCov-Nicola/ExponentialCoalescent_2020203.html) this data assuming once a constant population of infected individuals and once and exponentially growing population estimates the tMRCA to be anywhere between the mid-November and the mid-December.

 <div>
   <img alt="TMRCA estimates inferred from genetic sequence data and sampling times in BEAST" width="500" src="https://raw.githubusercontent.com/nicfel/nCov-Nicola/master/figures/beast_coal-tmrca_2020203.png"/>